 3Share your concerns with your spouse.
 When the date has been decided upon, you and your spouse should try to think about some concerns you would like to share with your child’s teacher.
 Maybe even write them down so you don’t forget.
 Be sure not to waste time.
 Be ready!Part 3Part 3 of 3:The Meeting

 1Have some idea of what you’re going to be talking about with the teacher by now.
-If you don’t here are some ideas:How is my child doing in your subject?Is my child participating in class?Is my child kind to the other ?Is my child ever late to his or her classes?What are your teaching methods?
+If you don’t here are some ideas:How is my child doing in your subject?Is my child participating in class?Is my child kind to the other children?Is my child ever late to his or her classes?What are your teaching methods?
 Do you use technology or paper and pencil?

 2Be prepared to listen as well as talk.
 When you meet with your child’s teacher(s), they are probably going to have some idea as to what they might want to talk about as well.
 Keep that in mind.
 Remember that this meeting isn’t all about bad, your child’s teachers will most likely have some lovely things to say about your child.

 3Stay in touch for follow-ups.
-After the meeting is over, you might want to consider getting the teacher’s email(s) so you can keep in touch with them easier if your child seems to be having some larger in class.
+After the meeting is over, you might want to consider getting the teacher’s email(s) so you can keep in touch with them easier if your child seems to be having some larger problems in class.